 How To Open Tesla Door From Outside Without Power

 Teslas have a 12V auxiliary battery housed under the front trunk that powers the doors, among other non-driving components.
-The only situation when you need external power is when the 12V battery is fully discharged or not operating the Tesla doors and its handles for a reason.
+The only situation when you need external power is when the 12V battery is fully discharged or not operating the Tesla doors and its handles for some reason.

 Recharge the 12V battery if you have access to a charging station, or you may connect a jumper to the access panel wires under the front trunk.
 You can use another car as the jumper source, too.
 In rare cases, you may have to call Tesla for roadside assistance.